danieljakots/chownmeblog/content/contact.md

 Category: othercontent

 Please refrain from contacting me for any offer.
-I'm not interested in linking any of your shitty content anywhere in my web presence nor in whatever that includes the words "guests posts".
+I'm not interested in linking any of your shitty content anywhere in my web presence nor I want to hear about anything that includes the words "guest post".

 If you are friendly and not seeking profit, you can contact me by email with the local part being "blog".
 Otherwise you can `/query` me on irc under the